12 Things You’re Probably Sharing That Germ Experts Wouldn’t

 Nicking yourself in the shower is more common than not, hence why Dr. Arthur and Dr. Blank both say not to share these blades.
 Even borrowing someone's razor for a quick touch up could be bad.
 Not only can sharing razors spread bacteria, but it could also spread more serious blood-borne pathogens like hepatitis B and C, Dr. Arthur and Dr. Blank say.
 Washing your hands after using the bathroom is a given if you want to avoid germs—but it's especially important after touching these 10 microbe magnets.

 The human mouth is a wonderful breeding ground for all sorts of bacteria and viruses, according to Dr. Blank.
-That’s why she doesn’t share her toothbrush.
-“Infectious microorganisms get deposited on wet toothbrush bristles, and can be transmitted to anyone who uses that toothbrush,” Dr. Blank says.
-The worst case scenario?
+That's why she doesn't share her toothbrush.
+"Infectious microorganisms get deposited on wet toothbrush bristles, and can be transmitted to anyone who uses that toothbrush," Dr. Blank says.
+The worst-case scenario?
 Someone with a weak immune system uses a contaminated toothbrush and develops a potentially life-threatening infection, such as meningitis, according to Dr. Blank.
-That’s also why it’s better to use your finger instead of grabbing a friends toothbrush.
+This is exactly how long you should be brushing your teeth.